jezzsantos/automate/docs/runtime.md

 - The `<ANEXPRESSION>` is an [Expression](reference.md#draft-expressions) to an existing collection in the draft
 - The `--and-set <ANATTRIBUTENAME>=<VALUE>` is the name-value pair of the attribute and the value you wish to set to it.

+!!! tip
-> You can also add as many `--and-set "NAME=VALUE"` expressions as you like to the collection item to make configuring its attributes easier
+    You can also add as many `--and-set "NAME=VALUE"` expressions as you like to the collection item to make configuring its attributes easier

+!!! tip
-> When a collection item is added, if it has any child elements/collections, those child elements/collections are created by default if they are defined as `AutoCreate=true`.
+    When a collection item is added, if it has any child elements/collections, those child elements/collections are created by default if they are defined as `AutoCreate=true`.
 Otherwise, you need to add them separately.

 ### Clearing collection items